‘Enough!’ NBA coach cuts briefing short after Texas shooting

 Kerr ended the media briefing there and walked out of the room.

-The coach has been outspoken about political issued in the past.
+The coach has been outspoken about political issues in the past.
 In June 2020, he joined protesters in an effort to get police officers off of Oakland school campuses.